A UNIVERSAL TURING MACHINE

 What is a Universal Turing Machine?

-As an artist, working with algorithmic art, I became aware of the beauty of the Universal Turing Machine procedure when I came upon a binary version presented by Roger Penrose in The Emperor's New Mind (Chapter II, note 7).
+As an artist, working with algorithmic art, I became aware of the beauty of the concept of a Universal Turing Machine when I came upon a binary version presented by Roger Penrose in The Emperor's New Mind (Chapter II, note 7).
 The code for a UTM, the meta-algorithm of algorithms, seized my imagination and would not let go.
 To me it symbolized a historical turning point in the human ability to manage extensive rational procedure.
 Many are not aware of the time when "computers" referred to humans who did the computing.
 Businesses required teams of "computers", namely human workers, to do laborious computation that is now done with machines that may be viewed as Universal Turing Machines.
 Those who recognize the leverage of algorithmic procedure implemented with computers will appreciate the beauty and power of Alan Turing's contribution and recognize its special place in the history of ideas.

 Some years ago I learned that McSorley's Bar was one of the favored places for the human "computers" who did the book-keeping work in lower Manhattan's Wall Street sector.
 This was, of course, well before the time of Alan Turing and the information age revolution.
 McSorley's had a sawdust floor and was restricted to men only.
-This restriction was lifted during the 1960's.
+(This restriction was lifted during the 1960's).
 In the 19th and early 20th Centuries only men were employed to do the manual book keeping work on Wall Street.
 Many, who lived in upper Manhattan, would stop at McSorley's for an ale on the way home.

 I recall visiting McSorley's in the 1960's as a tribute to John Sloan who was one of my favorite American Painters.
 And I admired this painting.
 From my perspective now, knowing that many of these clients at the end of the working day were the "computers" of that time, I view this work with a special appreciation.
-Comparing these human computers to a hardwired Universal Turing Machine makes me pause.
+Comparing these human computers to a electronic Universal Turing Machines makes me pause.